bhatti/PlexServices/README.md

     @Override
     public void handle(Request request) {
         BugReport report = request.getPayload();
-        report.validate();
         BugReport saved = bugReportRepository.save(report);
-        request.getResponseDispatcher().send(saved);
+        request.getResponse().setPayload(saved);
     }

 }
 ```

 For websocket based services, the parameters are passed explicitly by consumer.
-PlexService automatically passes any json parameters sent as part of request, which are consumed by the service.
+PlexServices automatically passes any json parameters sent as part of request, which are consumed by the service.

 ### Consuming Websocket based service for creating bug-report